 4. Quality Improvement

-Quality improvement is the stage that continuously looks at ways to improve quality control and assurance procedures.
+Quality improvement is the stage that continually looks at ways to improve quality control and assurance procedures.
 This is done by constantly monitoring products or services for sustained success and changing how they are produced.

 Businesses can give their customers the best product or service possible by constantly looking for improvement opportunities.
-In addition, quality improvement can help enterprises to save money by preventing errors and reducing waste.
+In addition, quality improvement can help enterprises save money by preventing errors and reducing waste.

 Key Elements in a QMS